Centella asiatica: Traditional medicine

-Potential for liver damage

-A 2024 review indicated that consuming foods or dietary supplements containing Centella asiatica may cause liver disease.
-There have been case reports of liver disease associated with use over multiple weeks.

 Agricultural use

 In the context of phytoremediation, C. asiatica is a potential phytoextraction tool owing to its ability to take up and translocate metals from root to shoot when grown in soils contaminated by heavy metals.

+Adverse effects

+Reviews in 2024 indicated that consuming foods or dietary supplements containing C. asiatica may cause adverse effects, including contact dermatitis, jaundice and liver disease.
+There have been case reports of liver disease associated with use over multiple weeks.